openbridge/embedded-api/custom-gpt-docs/Readme.md

 ## Your Data Analyst GPT

 ### Step 1: Create a GPT
-To create a custom GPT you will need to have a paid OpenAI account which will give you access to create a GPT.
+To create a custom GPT you will need to have an OpenAI account which will give you access to create a GPT.

 Log into ChatGPT, and in the left menu choose "Explore GPTs".
 Then in the right main window in the upper right corner click the "Create" button.